dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 ### CSI PowerMax ReverseProxy

-CSI PowerMax ReverseProxy is component that will be installed along with the CSI PowerMax driver.
-For more details on this feature see the related [documentation](https://dell.github.io/csm-docs/docs/csidriver/features/powermax/#csi-powermax-reverse-proxy).
+CSI PowerMax ReverseProxy is a component that will be installed with the CSI PowerMax driver.
+For more details on this feature, see the related [documentation](https://dell.github.io/csm-docs/docs/csidriver/features/powermax/#csi-powermax-reverse-proxy).

 #### Pre-requisites
 Create a TLS secret that holds an SSL certificate and a private key which is required by the reverse proxy server.